-The Golden Circle is Iceland's most famous tour route and for a number of good reason.
+The Golden Circle is Iceland's most famous tour route and for a number of good reason

 The Golden Circle is the single best-trodden tourist trail in Iceland… and that's because it includes some of the most remarkable sights in Europe, nay, the universe!

-At its core the Golden Circle is a 300 kilometre long round trip, usually starting and ending in Reykjavík, which takes in at least three of Iceland's most recognized, gold-star attractions.
+At its core the Golden Circle is a 300 km long round trip, usually starting and ending in Reykjavík, which takes in at least three of Iceland's most recognized, gold-star attractions.
 Interestingly the origins of the name Golden Circle remain a mystery to historians and philosophers alike – much like the mystery surrounding the name New York, in fact.

 The Golden Circle can take as long as you want it to.
-It is often taken as a day trip; but there are plenty of places to stay along the way and plenty more to see than just the Big Three.
+It is often taken as a day trip, but there are plenty of places to stay along the way and plenty more to see than just the Big Three.

-Other Golden Circle opportunities open to you include popping into a geothermal greenhouse or two to see how Icelanders grow their own delicious, pesticide-free vegetables year-round; a jaunt around the small but perfectly formed Kerið crater lake; a closer look at Icelandic religious history at the beautiful Skálholt cathedral; the Nesjavellir geothermal power station (more interesting than it sounds); and the small town of Hveragerði…
+Other Golden Circle opportunities open to you include popping into a geothermal greenhouse or two to see how Icelanders grow their own delicious, pesticide-free vegetables year-round; a jaunt around the small but perfectly formed Kerið crater lake; a closer look at Icelandic religious history at the beautiful Skálholt cathedral; the Nesjavellir geothermal power station (more interesting than it sounds); and the small and lovely town of Hveragerði…